wmckerrow/MIBP/README.md

 	2. entropy: a constraint file used by RNAstructure to specificy the entropy constraints
 	3. probs: the probability plot output from RNAstructure containing log10 probability for each base pair with positive probability.
-	4. mibps: the base pairs whose presence/absence defines that node Finally there is a <RNA_NAME>.mat file.
+	4. mibps: the base pairs whose presence/absence defines that node
+5. Finally there is a <RNA_NAME>.mat file in the results folder.
 If loaded in matlab it will give access to some summary statistics including:
 	1. RNA_LENGTH: length of the sequence
 	2. n: number of regions
 	3. probs: probility of regions without entropy constraints